All Episodes

 Nothing worked.

-And he said to a friend of mine rather movingly that he uh thought decline was irreversible, that the country that had once ruled, he sat in the office where uh a couple of years before him, the guy who sat in his chair had ruled over one quarter of the earth's surface and he felt that decline was irreversible and all he could do was manage decline as well as could be done.
+He said to a friend of mine rather movingly that he thought decline was irreversible, that the country that had once ruled, he sat in the office where a couple of years before him, the guy who sat in his chair had ruled over one quarter of the earth's surface.

-Things are so bad, things are so kaput that we want something else and they voted for Mrs. Thatcher.
+Things are so bad, things are so kaput that we want something else.

-But not by saying, Oh, well, if you bring up immigration, people will think you're racist.
+But not by saying, oh, well, if you bring up immigration, people will think you're racist.

 It's ridiculous.

-That leaves nothing to talk about, and that's why the Republican Party became a party that makes no difference, even whether it's in even when it's in office.
+And that's why the Republican Party became a party that makes no difference, even whether it's in, even when it's in office.

 If you won't talk about it, you won't even move the meter on where the public discourse, where the center of the conversation needs to be.